Choosing the best crops for raft systems

 With these qualifications in mind, here are a few recommended crops that can make your DWC operation great.

 The most labor intensive of our recommended DWC crops, basil is a unique plant.
 Clipping specific stems can change the growth direction of the plant from primarily vertical to bushier.
 This allows growers to get higher yield and better plants for displays but can take some practice.

 Basil is a product that restaurants and groceries prioritize.
 A steady stream of basil means fresh pesto, caprese salads, and happy customers.
 While we don’t recommend basil for the newest growers, consider choosing basil as your second or third rotation of crops.

 Grow time: 5–6 weeks from seed

-The globetrotting lettuce is certainly one of the most popular crops in the world and makes a great addition to any deep water cultivation farm.
-Lettuce is one of the most easy-growing plants in any farming operation, and deep water cultivation is no different.
-With a short growing cycle and high market demand, we encourage any growers new to deep water cultivation to consider lettuce as an option for their farm.
+The globetrotting lettuce is certainly one of the most popular crops in the world and makes a great addition to any deep water culture farm.
+Lettuce is one of the most easy-growing plants in any farming operation, and DWC is no different.
+With a short growing cycle and high market demand, we encourage any growers new to deep water culture to consider lettuce as an option for their farm.

 There are hundreds of varieties of lettuce; favorites of the Upstart Farmers include green or red romaines, Amish Deertongue, Salanova, and mesclun mixes.
 The flavor in these brands can be crisp, buttery, or tart.
-Lettuce is a great first pick for new deep water cultivation growers.
+Lettuce is a great first pick for new DWC growers.